 The value of continuous endpoint posture assessment is well established.
 Security experts have for years identified software updating and patching as a critical step for preventing intrusions.
 Application white listing, patching applications and operating systems, and using the latest versions of applications top the Defense Signals Directorate's "Top 4 Mitigations to Protect Your ICT System".
-[DSD] "Inventory of Authorized and Unauthorized Endpoints", "Inventory of Authorized and Unauthorized Software", and "Continuous Vulnerability Assessment and Remediation" are Critical Controls 1, 2, and 4, respectively, of the SANS "20 Critical Security Controls".
-[SANS] While there are commercially available solutions that attempt to address these security controls, these solutions do not run on all types of endpoints; consistently interoperate with other tools that could make use of the data collected; collect posture information from all types of endpoints in a consistent, standardized schema; or require vetted, standardized protocols that have been evaluated by the international community for cryptographic soundness.
+[DSD] "Inventory of Authorized and Unauthorized Endpoints", "Inventory of Authorized and Unauthorized Software", and "Continuous Vulnerability Assessment and Remediation" are Critical Controls 1, 2, and 4, respectively, of the CIS "20 Critical Security Controls".
+[CIS] While there are commercially available solutions that attempt to address these security controls, these solutions do not run on all types of endpoints; consistently interoperate with other tools that could make use of the data collected; collect posture information from all types of endpoints in a consistent, standardized schema; or require vetted, standardized protocols that have been evaluated by the international community for cryptographic soundness.

-As is true of most solutions offered today, the solution found in the ECP does not attempt to solve the lying endpoint problem. endpoint that has already been infected with malicious software can provide false information about its identity and the software it is The primary purpose of the ECP is not to detect infected running. endpoints; rather, it focuses on ensuring that healthy endpoints remain healthy by keeping software up-to-date and patched.
+As is true of most solutions offered today, the solution found in the ECP does not attempt to solve the lying endpoint problem.
+An endpoint that has already been infected with malicious software can provide false information about its identity and the software it is The primary purpose of the ECP is not to detect infected endpoints; rather, it focuses on ensuring that healthy endpoints remain healthy by keeping software up-to-date and patched.
 The first goal of the ECP is to help an administrator be able to readily determine which endpoints require some follow-up action.
-Future versions of the ECP may want to address how to expose posture information to sensors to aid the detection of attacks on endpoints and drive follow-up actions.
+By sharing posture informatino with sensors on the network, ECP aids in the detection of attacks on endpoints and drives follow-up actions.